 - 2. Binge drinking –

-Ten Warning Signs You’re An Alcoholic
+10 Warning Signs You’re an Alcoholic

-The following are ten warning signs of alcoholism that might help answer the question “Am I an Alcoholic?”:
+The following are ten warning signs of alcoholism that might help you answer the question, “Am I an alcoholic?”

 Whether you’re the loved one of someone struggling with alcohol addiction, or you yourself are struggling, it’s important to be aware of these signs and to know that you’re not alone.
 Thousands of people from all walks of life battle alcoholism every day, and thousands make the decision to seek help.